 The guideline notes several conditions that could raise security concerns.
-Under AG ¶ 19(c), "a history of not meeting financial obligations" may raise security concerns.
-The Applicant admits that he owes the debt set forth in SOR subparagraph 1.a.
+Under AG $\P$ 19(c), "a history of not meeting financial obligations" may raise security concerns.
+The Applicant admits that he owes the debts set forth in SOR Paragraph 1.
 The evidence is sufficient to raise this potentially disqualifying condition, requiring a closer examination.

 The guideline also includes examples of conditions that could mitigate security concerns arising from financial difficulties.
 Under AG $\P$ 20(a), the disqualifying condition may be mitigated where "the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment."
 In addition, AG $\P$ 20(b) states that it may be mitigating if "the conditions that resulted in the financial problems were largely beyond the person's control (e.g. loss of employment, . . . or a death, divorce or separation), and the individual acted responsibly under the circumstances."
-AG $\P$ 20(c) applies if "there are clear indications that the problem is being resolved or is under control."
-Finally, ¶ 20(d) applies where, "the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts."
+These mitigating conditions do not apply in this case.